TVarjun/DataAnalysisPortfolio/README.md

 A tooltip page to provide general analytics at a glance.
 # Challenges
 Shaping the Data: Adapting the dataset to meet analytical requirements was the primary challenge, resolved through Power Query transformations and Excel preprocessing.
+# files uploaded
+A PDF File and Raw file uploaded